lotten/daoopt/README.md

 * Lars Otten and Rina Dechter.
 "A Case Study in Complexity Estimation:
   Towards Parallel Branch-and-Bound over Graphical Models."
 In Proceedings of UAI'12, Catalina Island, CA, U.S.A, August 2012.

+### Stochastic Greedy Variable Elimination

+The solver integrates an enhanced greedy variable ordering algorithm.
+Relevant publication:

+* Kalev Kask, Andrew E. Gelfand, Lars Otten, and Rina Dechter.
+"Pushing the Power of Stochastic Greedy Ordering Schemes for Inference in Graphical Models" In Proceedings of AAAI 2011, San Francisco, CA, USA, August 2011.

+### Join Graph Linear Programming

+The standard mini-bucket heuristic is much improved with the use of cost-shifting techniques.
+Some relevant publications:

+* Natalia Flerova, Alexander Ihler, Rina Dechter, and Lars Otten.
+"Mini-bucket Elimination with Moment Matching" in DISCML 2011 Workshop, at NIPS 2011, Granada, Spain, December 2011.
+* Alexander Ihler, Natalia Flerova, Rina Dechter, and Lars Otten.
+"Join-graph based cost-shifting schemes" In Proceedings of UAI 2012, Catalina Island, CA, USA, August 2012.

 ### Acknowledgments